 She's Back Where She Belongs!
 Bette Midler Takes Her Comedic Opening Night Bow

 The new Broadway production of Michael Stewart and Jerry Herman's masterpiece Hello, Dolly!, starring legendary performer Bette Midler, has quickly become the hottest ticket of the year.
 Directed by four-time Tony Award winner Jerry Zaks and choreographed by Tony Award winner Warren Carlyle, the production opened tonight, April 20.
-Watch Bette Midler take her triumphant (and classically comedic) opening night bow thanks to Ashley Lee's video on Twitter!
+Watch Bette Midler take her triumphant (and classically comedic) opening night bow.

-leave it to Bette Midler to do a physical comedy bit at the curtain call of #HelloDolly's opening night!
-THR review: https://t.co/NwLr2YjjvR pic.twitter.com/Aut44WP8PA- Ashley Lee (@cashleelee) April 21, 2017

 This Hello, Dolly!, the first new production of this classic musical (based on Thornton Wilder's The Matchmaker) to appear on Broadway since it opened more than fifty years ago, will pay tribute to the original work of legendary director/ choreographer Gower Champion, which has been hailed both then and now as one of the greatest stagings in musical theater history.